gom9000/xp-circuit-blocks/voltage-reduction-circuits/README.md

 ## Notes
 * **On Op-Amp based alternative:**
-   An op-amp regulator might seem a natural next step.
-However, standard op-amps cannot operate directly at $V_{in_{MAX}}$​ and require a lower, protected supply to function.
-This means one of the topologies above (A, B, or C) would be needed just to power the op-amp: a circular dependency that defeats the purpose.
-A discrete approach remains the only self-contained starting point.
+*"An op-amp regulator is a natural evolution of Topology C, replacing the passive Zener reference with an error amplifier.
+However, it requires a supply voltage within the op-amp's rated $V_{CC_{max}}$​.
+When $V_{in_{MAX}}$ exceeds this limit, one of the topologies above would be needed just to power the op-amp itself: a circular dependency.
+Within that constraint, it remains a valid and superior alternative."*